sindresorhus/clipboardy/readme.md

 The [Linux binary](fallbacks/linux/xsel) is just a bundled version of [`xsel`](https://linux.die.net/man/1/xsel).
 The source for the [Windows binary](fallbacks/windows/clipboard_x86_64.exe) can be found [here](https://github.com/sindresorhus/win-clipboard).

 On Windows, clipboardy first tries the native PowerShell cmdlets (`Set-Clipboard`/`Get-Clipboard`) and falls back to the bundled binary if PowerShell is unavailable or restricted.

+#### Does this work on Wayland?

+Yes.
+On Linux, clipboardy automatically detects Wayland sessions and uses [`wl-clipboard`](https://github.com/bugaevc/wl-clipboard) when available.
+If not, it gracefully falls back to X11 tools.
+Also works with WSLg (Windows Subsystem for Linux GUI).
+Install `wl-clipboard` using your distribution's package manager.

 ## Related